-This subsection is not applicable to this application due to the structure being designed with breakpoint technology.
+This subsection is Not Applicable to this application because the proposed antenna support structure will use breakpoint design technology.

 (4) However, in all instances, the minimum setback distance from the setback line of any residentially zoned property, with an inhabited residence or proposed residences, shall be at least 200 percent of the height of the entire proposed structure.